gohugoio/hugoDocs/content/en/troubleshooting/performance.md

 cache potential
 : Displayed as a percentage, any _partial_ template with a 100% cache potential should be called with the [`partialCached`][] function instead of the [`partial`][] function.
 See the [caching](#caching) section below.

+  > [!WARNING]
+  > A 100% cache potential is calculated by comparing each execution's rendered output to the first execution's output, so it cannot detect side effects such as calls to [`warnf`][] or [`errorf`][], or execution order dependencies such as a conditional based on [`IsHome`][].
+A _partial_ template that produces no visible output but performs validation, logging, or conditional logic based on context can show 100% cache potential even though caching it would suppress that behavior for all but the first invocation.
+Review the template's logic before switching it to `partialCached`.

 percent cached
 : The number of times the rendered templated was cached divided by the number of times the template was executed.